mondrasovic/knowledge_collection/books/the_alignment_problem/the_alignment_problem.md

 > If you're careful enough, nothing bad or good will ever happen to you.

 > When I'm caught between two evils, I generally like to take the one I've never tried.

+> Most of the greatest evils that man has inflicted upon man have come through people feeling quite certain about something which, in fact, was false. (*Bertrand Russel*)

 ## References